Meet Our Team

 Alex has lived in several areas of the U.S, but came to Lexington to study Sustainable Agriculture and Plant and Soil Sciences at the University of Kentucky.
 Before joining the FoodChain team, she worked in the roles of production manager and grower for organic CSA farms, as well as an instructor for a sustainable vegetable farm in Hawaii!
 She loves to be active and explore the outdoors, and can often be found cooking up a storm with delicious farm veggies!

 Robin moved to Lexington after graduating high school with her mom who is from Lexington.
-As a history major at the College of Wooster in Ohio, she wrote her senior thesis about the Lexington Public Library.
-A problem solver at heart, you can find her doing a little of a bunch of things here at FoodChain.
-Outside of work Robin enjoys crafting, following politics, listening to Princess Nokia, or planning her next adventure.
-She once spent 3 weeks camping and sailing in the Sea of Cortez with NOLS!
+As a history major at the College of Wooster in Ohio, she wrote her senior thesis about the Lexington Public Library solidifying her interest in the area.
+You can find her doing a little of a bunch of things here at FoodChain.

 I have been working at foodchain for a year and half, and absolutely love it.
 I enjoy knowing that I am helping people and love learning new healthier ways of cooking.
 I am a proud mom of 3 beautiful children and also a full time student on the road to becoming an elementary school teacher.